souvlakiboi/RISCV_multicycle/README.md

 # RISC-V CPU with AXI Master Interface with SystemVerilog

 This project implements a 32-bit RISC-V CPU using the RV32I instruction set.
 The CPU uses a multicycle design for efficient resource use and is deployed on a Xilinx Spartan FPGA.
 An AXI master interface is added to enable communication with peripheral hardware.
-For more details, refer to the PDF slide deck, which covers the RISC-V datapath, AXI timing, and setup instructions for the RISC-V toolchain.
+For a deeper dive into each component, including RISC-V datapath details, AXI interface timing diagrams, and comprehensive installation instructions for the RISC-V toolchain, refer to the [RISCV w/ AXI Master](riscv_deck.pdf) provided in the project repository.

 ## Project Overview